A Breach Can Be Good Medicine

 9. Been less than circumspect when discussing patient information in the presence of others

-Yes, it can and probably does happen to you, despite your best efforts.
-All the care, concern, training, and dedication in the world does not make people perfect.
-And a mistake can be costly.
+Yes, it can and probably does happen to you despite your best efforts.
+All the care, concern, training, and dedication in the world does not make people perfect, and a mistake can be costly.

 So How is a "Breach" Good Medicine?

-Think about the breach as an excellent learning opportunity.
-A mistake recognized and corrected is certainly a mistake less likely to be made again.
 As Charles Parkhurst famously stated, "It is not often that joy reaches so deep a place in men's hearts as sorrow does.
 Defeat touches men in a way that victory does not."
-If a person makes an error and the error is recognized and corrected the probability of a recurrence is greatly diminished resulting in uttering of the well- known phrase, "I'll never do that again!"
-Experience is the great educator.
+If a person makes an error and the error is recognized and corrected, the probability of a recurrence is greatly diminished, resulting in the uttering of the well-known phrase, "I'll never do that again!"

 And another thing.
-Do you think the OCR believes that a breach has never occurred in a practice?
+Do you think the OCR believes that a breach has never occurred in a health practice?
 Probably not.
 Subsequently, how would you view a practice that has had the occasional breach, recognized it, reported it, and taken corrective action?
 Honest, at least, and certainly careful, responsible, and attentive.
 In a way, breach discovery, reporting, and mitigation can inoculate your practice against skepticism in the event of an audit.

 Finally, just because a "Breach" can be good medicine, it's still painfully obvious that one should never occur on purpose.
 Or did we even need to mention that!